natcap/invest.users-guide/source/sdr.rst

  4. **Land use/land cover (LULC)** (required).
 LULC is a GIS raster dataset, with an integer LULC code for each cell.

  5. **Watersheds** (required).
 A shapefile of polygons.
 This is a layer of watersheds such that each watershed contributes to a point of interest where water quality will be analyzed.
+Format: An integer field named 'ws_id' is required, with a unique integer value for each watershed

  6. **Biophysical table** (required).
 A .csv table containing model information corresponding to each of the land use classes.
 Each row is a land use/land cover class and columns should be named and defined as follows: